 Seagull MY II Movement

-The ST1940 features the same column-wheel chronograph as the original 175, so it’s as accurate and reliable as any Swiss-made machine.
+The ST2551JK is as accurate and reliable as any Swiss-made ETA machine.
 That’s not to say it’s a premium movement – it’s not.
 But it’s one of the most reliable movements available to a microbrand.
 The neat thing about this movement is how beautiful it looks through the watch face, which we’ll get to in a second.

 The main appeal of the MY-II is its see-through dial.
 The watch face is open to display the movement, from 4 o’clock all the way around to the 2 o’clock mark.
 The open portion is crisscrossed by steel bars that look like a miniature girder, and which conveniently cross over at the center of gears, so the watch looks like a high-powered steampunk machine.